 The end of line shop, Noz, is remarkably popular in France.
 A little bit like frequenting a Church hall jumble sale - in a scruffy warehouse, you might find a 500 Euro designer dress, you might find a pack of stale Pringles.
 Quite the experience.
 If not for just the people watching!

 Looking for your one-stop shop for a few quick essentials?
 You're looking for a 'tabac'.

-The Eiffel Tower's has more floors than you think
+In Paris, the Eiffel Tower's has more floors than you think

 There's an apartment on the third and final floor which Gustave Eiffel built for himself but neglected to tell the press.
 It remained a secret for decades, but is now open to the public.
 To this day, much of the furnishings remain exactly the same, and the views are always breath-taking.
 Find out more here.